UiPath/ProcessMining-devkit-connector/README.md

 ### Multiple databases support
 For an illustration on how a dbt project can run on multiple databases, see `Multiple_databases_support.sql`.
 The Jinja language allows to define which lines of code should end up in the compiled query.
 Based on the value of `target.type` either the code for SQL Server or for Snowflake is used.
 This functionality can best be implemented in macros for readability of the transformations.
 Some useful functions are implemented in the pm-utils package.

+Database-specific settings for the entire dbt project, like variables, are stored in the corresponding `dbt_project` file:
+- `dbt_project.yml`: used for Snowflake database.
+- `dbt_project_sqlserver.yml`: used for SQL Server database.